 Introducing the SSUC Library’s collection

-Your own church Library, too, has an exclusive emphasis, though its subject matter isn’t as titillating as may be the one on the campus in Ithaca, New York.
-Certainly for seekers, the works are of greater consequence, go deeper, and can be soul-satisfying: the collection—of about 600 books, of ideas—explores religion, church, spirituality, theology, faith, doubt, values, belief, Jesus, God and gods, and all such things.
+The collection—of about 600 books, of ideas—explores religion, church, spirituality, theology, faith, doubt, values, beliefs, Jesus, God and gods, and all such things.
 These are writings to be pored over and pondered, weighed and wondered about.
 And valued.

 The classics are present and accounted for, everything from The Confessions of St. Augustine to Martin Buber’s I and Thou.
 There are works written by such luminaries as Dietrich Bonhoeffer, Northrop Frye, Abraham Heschel, Albert Schweitzer, Paul Tillich, and Simone Weil.
 Others will acquaint you with such great church figures as John Wesley and Hildegard of Bingen.
 There are plays—The Trial of God by Elie Wiesel, and Lucas Hnath’s The Christians.
 Progressive Christianity pioneers like Jack Spong and Lloyd Geering penned still other of the volumes.
 Consider Karen Armstrong’s The Case for God, but also Richard Dawkins’ refutation in The God Delusion.